The William M. McHenry Memorial Library

 - Passes are required during the school day

-- Circulation: most books may be checked out for two weeks; books may be renewed for another two week period if needed
+- Circulation: most books may be checked out for three weeks; books may be renewed for another three week period if needed

 - Reference books and new magazines may only be used in the library